Gray-Nicolls

 Gray-Nicolls is an English cricket equipment and clothing brand and is a subsidiary of Grays International.
+Gray-Nicolls founded in 1855.
 Formed as a result of merger between two companies, Grays and Nicolls, the company is based in Robertsbridge, East Sussex.

 Gray-Nicolls manufactures and commercialises a wide range of products for cricket equipment, such as bats, batting gloves, balls, pads, athletic shoes, team uniforms, and bags.

 History

 The Gray company was founded as H.J.
 Gray and Sons by H.J.
 Gray in 1855.
 This company later began manufacturing cricket bats for leading Cambridge University cricketers such as Ranjitsinjhi and the then Prince of Wales and remained a family business.
 L.J.
 Nicolls started manufacturing cricket bats in 1876.

 These two manufacturers merged in the early 1940s and thus Gray-Nicolls was formed.
 After World War II, famous cricket stars such as England Captain Wally Hammond and Australian all-rounder Keith Miller started to use Gray-Nicolls bats.

-In 1974 the company introduced the 'scoop' bat, sometimes named as cricket's most famous bat.
+In 1974 the company introduced the 'scoop' bat, a revolutionary design at the time and sometimes named as cricket's most famous bat.